 Eating Out - WHAT'S NEW

-Our regular round-up of what's fresh on the menu in Swindon
+Our regular, rolling round-up of what's fresh on the menu in Swindon

-Special theme nights, new restaurants, chefs winning awards - and especially special offers and competitions.
+Special theme nights, new restaurants, chefs winning awards - and especially special offers.
 You'll find it here in our regular, rolling round-up of what's new on the eating out front in Swindon.

 Follow us on Twitter and Facebook and definitely sign up to myswindonweb for the latest up-to-date info and offers.